Test Requirements + Test-Optional Policy

 With our comprehensive and holistic application process, the submission of SAT or ACT scores is optional.
 If you feel your SAT or ACT scores are an accurate representation of your academic potential, then submit them with your application.
-Or, you may choose instead to apply as test-optional and answer three short essay questions (see below for more information about our test-optional policy).
+Or, you may choose instead to apply as test-optional and answer one short essay question.
+(See below for more information about our test-optional policy.)

 There are no cutoffs or minimum scores for your SAT or ACT scores or with any part of your Bryant application.
 To view the average SAT score and other facts about current Bryant students, see our Admitted Class Profile.
 To submit your scores for the SAT, use CEEB code 3095.
 To submit your scores for ACT, use code 3802.
 For more information about the SAT or ACT, visit the College Board web site.

 At Bryant, we believe your academic abilities and talents can be shown in a number of ways.
 That's why we adopted our test-optional policy: if you feel your SAT or ACT scores aren't an accurate reflection of your abilities, or you have been impacted by the disruption of test administrations for the SAT and the ACT, you can choose not to submit them.
 Instead, you'll answer a short essay question.
 To assist you in making an informed decision, we have placed the essay prompt below.
 It will also appear on the Bryant University Member Page of the Common Application.